MooersLab/pymolshortcuts/README.md

 - Open a new Finder window.
 - In the menu bar, select Finder > Preferences.
-- Check the box **Show all filename extnesion**
+- Check the box **Show all filename extension**

 On Windows, do the following:

-- Search for **File Explorer Options** in Start search box and open the Folder Options box.
+- Search for **File Explorer Options** in the Start search box and open the Folder Options box.
 - Uncheck the box next to **Hide extensions** for known file types".

 To download all of the files, git clone the repository.